loolaz/redis-mutex-semaphore/README.md

 # redis-mutex-semaphore
-This is simple mutex and semaphore library using redis.
+This is a mutex and semaphore library which is very simply implemented by using some basic redis commands such as incr/decr(semaphore) and setnx(mutex).
+ - pros : you can pass existing redis connection and simply use semaphore and mutex
+ - cons : of course, may not be appropriate for applications having complicated concurrency requirements..

 ```sh
 npm install redis-mutex-semaphore